-All Azure services set default limits and quotas for resources and features.
-Certain virtual machine (VM) SKUs are also restricted for use.
+All Azure services set default limits and quotas for resources and features, including usage restrictions for certain virtual machine (VM) SKUs.

 This article details the default resource limits for Azure Kubernetes Service (AKS) resources and the availability of AKS in Azure regions.